-When the receiver is placed in the power-down (sleep) mode, the output impedance of BBOUT becomes very high.
-This feature helps preserve the charge on the coupling capacitor to minimize data slicer stabilization time when the receiver switches out of the sleep mode.
+When the transceiver is placed in the power-down (sleep) or in a transmit mode, the output impedance of BBOUT becomes very high.
+This feature helps preserve the charge on the coupling capacitor to minimize data slicer stabilization time when the transceiver switches back to the receive mode.